-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, a game that... wait a minute, are you eating?
 Yeah.
 You might want to put it down for a while.
 Just a thought.
 And animal lovers?
 Push it far away.

 Bad Mojo is The Cockroach Game.
-It's actually not unique in that any more, thanks to Daedalic recently releasing an adventure called Journey of a Roach, but that doesn't matter.
+It's actually not unique in that any more, thanks to Daedalic releasing an adventure called Journey of a Roach, but that doesn't matter.
 When you think cockroach games, you think Bad Mojo.
 If you don't, you're not aware of it.
 You will be.
-Oh yes.
+Oh, yes.
+You will be.
 This is a story of death and decay, of dirt and disgust.
-And that's just the behind the scenes anecdotes.
+And that's just the behind-the-scenes anecdotes.

 And so you see why this game can be so icky.
-That's not a well drawn picture of a dead rat.
-That's an actual dead rat, scanned in for your stomach churning pleasure by developers who jokingly complain that the problem with trying to scan in spiders is that they would literally vaporise in the heat of filming.
+That's not a well-drawn picture of a dead rat.
+That's an actual dead rat, scanned in for your stomach-churning pleasure by developers who jokingly complain that the problem with trying to scan in spiders is that they would literally by vaporised by the heat of filming.
 They ordered cockroaches from a supply company and let them be fruitful and multiply, creating what they called 'a terrarium of horrors'.
-The rat though... the rat really had a bad day.
+The rat, though... the rat really had a bad day.

 "It was our original goal not to harm any animals during the production of the game," begins the story.
 It doesn't get much better from there, with our friend there having just been captured from a restaurant by an exterminator... who then smashed it against his truck.
 Not apparently too bothered, the team raced back to stick it on the scanner table and get as many shots as they could before it started to stink and go rotten, and the story became "We only harmed animals who were on Death Row anyway."

 At least the cats in the FMV bits were handled by a proper trainer.